 Supplements to keep flies away

-Okay, so I know that you wouldn’t call something you feed your horse to keep flies away a supplement but technically it as, as I say, anything that is fed to your horse on top of his forage is classed as a supplement.
+Okay, so I know that you wouldn’t call something you feed your horse to keep flies away a supplement but technically it as, as I say, anything that is fed to your horse on top of his forage and concentrate is classed as a supplement.
 With this in mind, I thought I would include supplements for this purpose.

 Probably the most effective and widely used supplement used to keep those pesky flies away would be garlic.
 That said though it’s important that you feed dried garlic rather than raw garlic to your horse.
-This is because garlic, like onions, chives and leeks, contains a toxin called N-propyl disulfide.
-This toxin, which is what makes our eyes water when cutting onions, is known to cause anemia is horses.
+This is because garlic, like onions, chives, and leeks, contains a toxin called N-propyl disulfide.
+This toxin, which is what makes our eyes water when cutting onions, is known to cause anemia in horses.

 Supplements to calm and destress your horse